sbmlteam/sbml-test-suite/trunk/test-suite/cases/semantic/+README.txt

 variables: The variables (in addition to time) whose values are tabulated in the CSV file.
 These are SBML model id's separated by commas.
-Order is significant, as results files without headers will be assumed to be output in the order present on this line.

-  Important note #1: if a symbol in this list refers to a species in the model, then that symbol will also be listed in either the "amount" or "concentration" lists described below.

-  Important note #2: If a listed variable has two underscores in it ("__"), that variable is actually present only in a submodel of the main model, from the Hierarchical Model Composition package, in the format "submodelID__variableID".
-If the model is flattened, the variable will appear automatically.
+The order of this list is significant: a results file without headers will be assumed to contain values for variables in the order present on this line.
+Important note #1: if a symbol in this list refers to a species in the model, then that symbol will ALSO be listed in either the "amount" or "concentration" lists described below.
+The presence of a species in the "amount" or "concentration" list indicates whether the values for the species are considered to be in amount units (i.e., direct quantity, not a concentration) or in concentration units, respectively.
+Important note #2: if a listed variable has two underscores ("__") in its name, that variable is actually present only in a submodel of the main model, using the SBML Level 3 Hierarchical Model Composition package, in the format "submodelID__variableID".

 absolute: A float-point number representing the absolute difference permitted for this test case when evaluating a software tool.
 The